TRex22/ocr-file/README.md

   doc.to_pdf # Saves a PDF (either searchable over the images or dumped text) doc.to_text # Saves a text file with OCR text

-  # How to generate PDFs of images or merge PDFs:
+  # How to generate PDFs of images or text files:
   original_file_path = 'file.txt' OR 'file.png'

   doc = OcrFile::Document.new(